CurlGPT/CurlGPT/README.md

 ## Usage 🚀

-1. Sign into [CurlGPT's API Key](https://curlgpt.vercel.app/) to obtain your API key.
+1. Create an [OpenAI's API Key](https://platform.openai.com) if you have not already created it.
-2. Set your CurlGPT's API key using the **--set-apiKey** option:
+2. Set your OpenAI API key using the **--set-apiKey** option:

     ```shell
     curlgpt --set-apiKey <your-api-key>